marian-nmt/marian-dev/doc/structure.md

 One component of the `functional` subdirectory describes how functions operate on the underlying data types.
 This is a combination of standard operations on fundamental types, and SIMD intrinsics on extended types where available.
 The `functional` namespace also provides useful abstractions that enable generic formulas to be written.
 It defines variable-like objects `_1,_2`, such that `_1 * cos(_2)` represents the product of the argument at index 1 with the cosine of the argument at index 2.

-The `tensor` subdirectory contains the definition of a tensor object.
+The `tensors` subdirectory contains the definition of a tensor object.
 In Marian, a tensor is a piece of memory which is ascribed a shape and type which is associated with a backend (the compute device).
 This directory also contains the implementations of tensor operations on CPU and GPU, as well as universal functions that dispatches the call to the relevant device.

 More specific documentation is available that describes the [graph][graph], and how its [operators][graph_ops] are implemented.